 He moved to Kalamazoo in the mid 70′s to pursue a graduate degree at Western Michigan University.
 During this period, Dale owned and operated a used record shop in the downtown area, which explains his massive vinyl record and CD collection, as well as his eclectic taste in music.

-Although Tim’s musical roots are solidly planted in 70′s Rock, he has been heavily influenced by the Alternative Country genre that came out of the 90′s and gave birth to bands like Uncle Tupelo, Wilco and Whiskey Town.
+Tim’s musical roots are solidly planted in 70′s Rock, but is also heavily influenced by the Alternative Country artists of the early- to mid-90′s, including Uncle Tupelo, Wilco and Whiskeytown.

 Willy T. Rose

-Willy T. Rose, now officially the fifth member of the Hired Hands Band, plays a fine, Blues and Boogie Woogie-style piano.
-Proficient in multiple “roots” traditions, including Country, Swing, Bluegrass, Old Time, and Irish, Willy T’s presence adds some hot sauce and authenticity to the band’s “Honestly Americana” flavor.
+“T” as he is affectionally known to his band mates, plays a fine, Blues and Boogie Woogie-style piano.
+Proficient in multiple “roots” traditions, including Country, Swing, Bluegrass, Old Time, and Irish, his presence adds some hot sauce and authenticity to the band’s “Honestly Americana” flavor.
 And oh yeah … did we mention this guy can sing?
 Willy T. can also belt out some fine Jump Blues vocals.

 Mr. Rose lives up yonder in the “North Country,” and often travels great distance to play with the Hired Hands Band.
 When he does, his joyful sound benefits everyone in the room – the band, as well as the audience!